In the voice of Peter Griffin: "You know what really grinds my gears?"

 And then there is all the post-work.
 Similar to the production team behind shooting a feature film, actually filming the movie is only half the task.
 In fact, when you finish a song, you haven’t really finished the song.
 Let’s not forget about the additional hours of polishing it, compressing sound levels, adding effects, mixing it down, and mastering—or just suddenly deleting everything because you realized, “Oh shit, this is shit.”

 You Don’t Have To Do Both

-DJs can be Producers, but not all Producer have to be DJs, and vice versa.
+DJs can be producers, but not all producers have to be DJs, and vice versa.

 So with so much success, why does he prefer not to jump on the decks and wear the title of “DJ”?